Art Education Fundamentals

 - To help students develop effective assessment strategies for collecting data and using it to improve instruction and support learner success.

-Along with the Akron Advantage, students are presented with a broad range of facilities and oppurtunities while pursuing their BA in Art Education such as:
+Along with the Akron Advantage, students are presented with a broad range of facilities and opportunities while pursuing their BA in Art Education such as:

 - Gain hands on experience working with diverse student populations in clinical experiences.